ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 **IP4 (The brainstom machine)**
 : Assume there is a machine that feeds your visual experience directly into my brain, and I experienced inverted color sensations.
 However, if the technician inverts the plug for 180 degrees, I would experience normal color sensations.
 What is the right orientation of the machine?

-**Dennett's remark:** "The moral of this IPis that no intersubjective comparison of qualia is possible, even with perfect technology."
+**Dennett's remark:** "The moral of this IP is that no intersubjective comparison of qualia is possible, even with perfect technology."

 > What's the point of this IP?
 Is the point being, that we can't emprically verify whether the machine is working correctly?
 Because surely if we are committed to the existence of qualia, then we can simply say the right orientation is the one that correctly reproduces your qualia in me.
-And assume we agree there is some physically necessary correlation between qualia and neural activity, then as long as we are working with functionally similar systems, we can determine whether someone is experiencing inverted qualia by measuring visual cortices wiring patterns, etc. So why no intersubjective comparison is impossible?
-It seems metaphysically possible (by appealing to god), and physically possible if we are able to map the neural correlates of qualia.
+And assume we agree there is some physically necessary correlation between qualia and neural activity, then as long as we have functionally similar brains, we can determine whether someone is experiencing inverted qualia by measuring visual cortices wiring patterns, etc. So why no intersubjective comparison is impossible?
+It seems metaphysically possible (by appealing to god), and physically possible if we are able to map correlations.

 **IP5 (the neuralsurgical prank)**
 : The intrapersonal inversion of color spectrum